nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 yields `A B C A A B A` as the op sequence.

-This sequencer is most useful when you want a stable ordering of operation from a rich mix of statement types, where each operations is spaced as evenly as possible over time, and where it is not important to control the cycle-by-cycle sequencing of statements.
+This sequencer is most useful when you want a stable ordering of operation from a rich mix of statement types, where each operation is spaced as evenly as possible over time, and where it is not important to control the cycle-by-cycle sequencing of statements.